Kevin Smith, STEM managing director at MassRobotics, Boston, MA, USA

 Credits: Special thanks to Andreas Jung and Ruth Demmel, and the multimedia team supporting Prof. Bruegge.

-Prof. Bruegge, do you feel you achieve your objectives?
+Prof. Bruegge, do you feel you achieved your objectives?

 I’d say we didn’t fulfill our technical objectives.
 The main challenge with Duckiebots was the third, omnidirectional, wheel, which had too much attrition.
 So, for instance, if we came to drive near a church, the idea would be to slow down the speed.
 But then we discovered it was difficult to control the Duckiebot at low speed, since when it comes down to a crawl, friction may cause it to stop.
 So operating at low speeds was not a practical possibility.